umee-network/umee/x/uibc/README.md

   --memo '{"fallback_addr":"umee10h9stc5v6ntgeygf5xf945njqq5h32r5r2argu","messages":[{"@type":"/umee.leverage.v1.MsgSupplyCollateral","supplier":"umee1y6xz2ggfc0pcsmyjlekh0j9pxh6hk87ymc9due","asset":{"denom":"uumee","amount":"312"}}]}'
 ```

 Example 2: memo struct is correct, struct is correct, but it doesn't pass the validation.
 The procedure wants to use `uother` denom, but the transfer sends `uumee` coins.
-Since the `fallback_addr` is correctly defined, all coins will go to to the `fallback_addr`.
+Since the `fallback_addr` is correctly defined, all coins will go to the `fallback_addr`.

 ```json
 {